docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-5.md

 - packaging a build agent as a Docker image, to build the app consistently on a laptop or a CI server without needing Visual Studio;
 - packaging the WebForms app as a Docker image, so it runs in the same way on any Windows machine running Docker;
 - extracting key features from the monolith into small services, encapsulated in separate Docker images;
-- integrating enterprise-grade third party software from Docker Hub into the solution;
+- integrating enterprise-grade third party software from Docker Store into the solution;
 - capturing the full solution configuration in a runnable format using Docker Compose.

 Taking a feature-driven approach to modernization gives you fast and quantifiable return on investment when you move your application to Docker.
 In the lab you took steps towards an event-driven architecture, and made use of a microservice approach to the UI, without an extensive re-write of the application.
 You've seen that the Docker platform enables app modernization, with a focus on business value and without a full re-architecture of the application.